fenago/python-journey/md/Lab_11.md

-In addition to its path-manipulation powers discussed in [chapter 12], a [Path] object can be used to read and write text and binary files.
+In addition to its path-manipulation, a [Path] object can be used to read and write text and binary files.
 This capability can be convenient because no open or close is required, and separate methods are used for text and